 - Other type 2 diabetes medications aren't the same as insulin.
 Pills you take by mouth and other injection drugs are not insulin.
 Instead, these help your body use the insulin it already makes.
-Insulin can't be taken orally, as it would be broken down by the stomach before it could be absorbed into the bloodstream.
+In fact, insulin can't be taken orally as it would be broken down by the stomach before it could be absorbed into the bloodstream.
 That's why it's injected under the skin.

 - Insulin injections don't hurt the way you might think.
-Nobody likes shots, but many people are surprised to find out that it's much easier than they expected.1 And now that other diabetes medications are being delivered by injection, chances are you've already gotten comfortable with injecting.
+Nobody likes shots, but many people are surprised to find out that it's much easier than they expected.
+Now that other diabetes medications are being delivered by injection, chances are you've already gotten comfortable with injecting.

-Many people find that moving to insulin has a positive effect.
-After all, with better blood sugar control comes more energy and feeling better overall.1 So yes, your life may change—maybe for the better.
+Many people living with diabetes find that moving to insulin has a positive effect.
+After all, with better blood sugar control comes more energy and feeling better overall.
+So yes, your life may change, for the better.

 5 things to know about insulin and type 2 diabetes